 Granting all permissions to everyone is a very trusting act in the potentially hostile world of the Internet.
 Not everyone is "mister nice guy."
 The client is vulnerable to attack because it is downloading code that satisfies a request for a service, and it then executes that code.
-Without security checks, the client can download code from a hostile service.
-While the code has to implement the requested interface, and maybe satisfy conditions on associated Entry objects, without security it is otherwise unconstrained as to what it does.
+There are really no checks that the downloaded code is a genuine service: the downloaded code has to implement the requested interface and maybe satisfy conditions on associated Entry objects.
+If it passes these conditions, then it can do anything.